 Key Audit Matters (KAM) AC commentary on the KAMs, how the matters were reviewed and what decisions were taken Impairment of goodwill The AC reviewed the outcomes of the goodwill impairment process and discussed the details of the review with Management, focusing on the key assumptions applied in the determination of the value-in-use of the cash generating units (CGUs).
 The value in use is highly dependent on the duration and severity of economy downturn as a result of the COVID-19 pandemic and the recovery assumptions of the pandemic.
 AC has also reviewed publicly available aviation industry reports relating to the impact the COVID-19 pandemic has on the global aviation industry, to understand the possible recovery scenarios.
 The AC considered the findings of the external auditors, including their assessment of the suitability of valuation methodologies and the underlying key assumptions applied in the determination of the value-in-use of the CGUs.
 The AC was satisfied with the impairment review process, the approach and methodology used and the assessment that no impairment of goodwill was required at this time.
-Impairment of associates The AC considered Management's approach and methodology applied to the impairment of and joint ventures associates and joint ventures, focusing on those with indicators of impairment and the key assumptions used in the determination of their value-in-use, including the macroeconomic outlook and other key drivers of cash flow projections.
+Impairment of associates and joint ventures The AC considered Management's approach and methodology applied to the impairment of associates and joint ventures, focusing on those with indicators of impairment and the key assumptions used in the determination of their value-in-use, including the macroeconomic outlook and other key drivers of cash flow projections.
 The value in use is highly dependent on the duration and severity of economy downturn as a result of the COVID-19 pandemic and the recovery assumptions of the pandemic.
 In view of the COVID-19 pandemic, AC also considered recent analyst market reports to obtain an understanding of the actual growth rates and outlook of the industries in which the CGUs operate, including the impact the COVID-19 pandemic has on the global aviation industry, to understand the possible recovery scenarios.
 The AC was periodically briefed on the developments in the key associates and joint ventures.
 The AC received detailed reporting from the external auditors on their assessment of the value-in-use of the associates and joint ventures with indicators of impairment.
-The AC was satisfied with the impairment review process, the approach and methodology used, and the assessment that S\$11.9 million of impairment charge relating to associates and joint ventures was required at this time.
-Accounting for business The AC reviewed Management's processes for the review and determination of the accounting combinations for its business combinations, including the treatment of contingent consideration and goodwill where significant estimates and judgments were involved.
+Accounting for business combinations The AC reviewed Management's processes for the review and determination of the accounting for its business combinations, including the treatment of contingent consideration and goodwill where significant estimates and judgments were involved.
 The AC was regularly briefed on Management's plans for its investments and divestments.
 The AC considered the findings of the external auditors in relation to the accounting for business combinations.
+The AC was satisfied with the accounting and disclosures in the financial statements for the Group's investments and divestments.